masagrator/SaltyNX-Tool/README.md

 To manage functions of this SaltyNX fork https://github.com/masagrator/SaltyNX

 To use only in Applet mode.
-Title replacement mode in 99.9% of cases will block function responsible for checking if SaltyNX is alive.
+Title replacement mode in 99.9% of cases will block function responsible for checking if SaltyNX is alive and can even crash SaltyNX.

 # How to use cheats in Atmosphere